JrCodeBoy/JrCodeBoy/README.md

-- 👋 Hi, I’m @JrCodeBoy
+- 👋 Hi, I’m @JrCodeBoy, I am a computer scientist with an architectural design background
 - 👀 I’m interested in Data, Machine learning, AI, Busines consultancy and Business Arquitechture & Integrations
 - 🌱 I’m currently learning about AI and BlockChain
 - 💞️ I’m looking to collaborate at any proyect that gives me the chance to add value to software solutions delivery.